 One of the greatest charms of Barcelona is that it’s a great city to soak up the atmosphere, and simply watch the world go by around you.
 The Royal square is one of the most perfect places to do this – grab a table in the sweet, old-world style cafés around the square, and gaze out at the fountain, street performers and ordinary people going about their days.
 Look out for cheap hotels Barcelona in this area, so that you can make the most of this spot during your stay.

 The Calder Mercury Fountain was originally built as a monument to honour the Spanish mercury mines, which had generated tonnes of mercury over 2,000 years.
 The architect Alexander Calder designed this stunning fountain, pumping pure mercury instead of water, creating a stunning effect.
 Mercury is also one of the most toxic of metals however, so this Barcelona masterpiece is kept strictly behind a pane of glass to prevent people from breathing in toxic fumes.
 To see this hidden gem, you’ll need to head to the Joan Miro Foundation.
-Car rental Barcelona is easy and affordable, so get yourself a car to make life easier!
+Car rental in Barcelona is easy and affordable, so get yourself a car to make life easier!

 You’re spoilt for choice when it comes to finding delicious treats in this city, but this has to be one of the tastiest hidden gems in Barcelona!
 The Chocolate Museum celebrates the history of chocolate, and how it has evolved over the centuries – showcasing the different forms the humble cocoa bean, to incredible sculptures crafted out of chocolate.